akeribpr/works/README.md

 Then I manipulate  a tranfare learning of Alexnet like I did before to get features vectors of the frames.
 Then I built a network which get an input two features vectors (of the two frames that we consider as a move) and the output of the network is two neurons.
 Then the new network learned the moves.
-In the learning process I determined that the right move got the weights [0,100] and left move [100,0].
+In the learning process I determined that the right move got the output [0,100] and left move [100,0].

 To run the project - run testActions.py.